common-workflow-language/cwl-v1.2/concepts.md

 command in a subshell and replace a portion of the command line with the standard output of that command.

-The following quoting rules apply.
+The following escaping rules apply.
 The scanner makes a single pass from start to end with 3-character lookahead.
 After performing a replacement scanning resumes at the next character following the replaced substring.